mwarsame9/track-suggester/README.md

 ## Description

 On this website I help students who are unsure about what track to choose make a decision.
 I do this by asking them five questions that are relevant in determining the best track.
-I use a combination of fill-in-the-blank and dropdown fields for the form.
+I use a combination of text box and dropdown fields for the form.
 There is also a hyperlink to the tracks offered by Epicodus.

 ## Setup/Installation Requirements